Alabama Court Records

 What Does a Traffic Citation Mean in Alabama?

-A traffic citation, also known as a ticket, is an official document that indicates that the recipient has violated traffic laws in Alabama.
+A traffic citation, also known as a ‘ticket’, is an official document that indicates that its recipient has violated traffic laws in Alabama.
 These citations contain information regarding the violation and typically require that the offender appears in court or pays stipulated fines depending on the severity of the traffic violation.

 How Do I Pay a Traffic Ticket in Alabama?

-A violator who has received a traffic ticket must respond by paying the fines within 15 days from the issue date or appearing in court on the ticket’s date.
-Bear in mind that choosing to pay a traffic ticket is equivalent to an admission of guilt and that the offender has opted to waive their right to fight the traffic ticket in court.
-If the violation considers the citation unfair, they may choose to contest the ticket within the window.
+A violator who has received a traffic ticket may respond by paying the fines within 15 days from the issue date or appearing in court on the ticket’s date.
+Bear in mind that choosing to pay a traffic ticket may be considered an admission of guilt and that the offender consequently opts to waive their right to fight the traffic ticket in court.
+If the alleged offender considers the citation unfair or can sufficiently prove their innocence, they may choose to contest the ticket within the stipulated window.

-In the jurisdiction where the violation occurs, the local circuit court typically hears traffic cases in Alabama.
-Fines are paid to the court in person, by phone, mail, or online, and the offender must contact the court to determine which of these methods is available.
+In Alabama, the local circuit court typically hears traffic cases in the jurisdiction where the violation occurs.
+Fines are paid to the court in person, by phone, mail, or online, and the offender can contact the court to determine which of these methods is available.
 Most courts offer in-person payment options during business hours.
-For example, to pay a traffic ticket in Madison County by mail, the violator must enclose the original copy of the citation and a cashier’s check or money order for the amount in a self-addressed stamped envelope.
-Then, they must send the mail to:
+For example, to pay a traffic ticket in Madison County by mail, the violator should enclose the original copy of the citation and a cashier’s check or money order for the amount in a self-addressed stamped envelope.
+Then, they may send the mail to:

 Madison County Circuit Clerk’s Office